 Links between securities settlement systems (SSSs) in various countries have been established for some time.
 Insofar as the ECB's Governing Council has deemed such links eligible for use in Eurosystem credit operations, they represent a valid alternative to the CCBM.
-It is also possible for Eurosystem counterparties to use the aforementioned links in combination with the CCBM for the purposes of Eurosystem credit operations.
-In addition, triparty collateral management services offered by triparty agents (TPAs) on a cross-border basis are supported via the CCBM (as of 29 September 2014), subject to the respective triparty agents having been approved as eligible for use in Eurosystem credit operations.
+In addition to the standard CCBM, it has also been possible since May 2014 for Eurosystem counterparties to use the aforementioned links in combination with the CCBM for the purposes of Eurosystem credit operations (CCBM with links).
+In addition, triparty collateral management services offered by triparty agents (TPAs) on a cross-border basis have been supported via the CCBM (triparty CCBM) since September 2014, subject to the respective triparty agents having been approved as eligible for use in Eurosystem credit operations3.

-The purpose of this brochure is to explain to the Eurosystem's counterparties and other market participants involved in CCBM procedures how the CCBM works, and to give a general overview of the model's main features and evolution.
-For further information, counterparties should contact the national central banks (NCBs) of the Eurosystem.
+The purpose of this brochure is to explain to the Eurosystem's counterparties and other market participants involved in CCBM procedures how the CCBM works, and